GenerateNU/3stones/docs/Contributing.md

 3. Run `npx expo install` to install all packages used in the project.

+4. Follow steps 1-4 on [this guide](https://ngrok.com/docs/getting-started/) to install and configure `ngrok`, which we will use to connect from the frontend to the API.

+5. Create a file `.env` to store environment variables.
+Run `cp ./.env.template ./.env`.

+6. To get your auth token, run `go run ../backend/cmd/login/main.go [username] [password]` AFTER setting up the backend and following the steps in the SupaBase setup video.

-4. Run `npx expo start --tunnel` to run the frontend!
+7. Run `npx expo start --tunnel` to run the frontend!

 # Backend setup (using Supabase)

 1. Let's first create a `.env.dev` file for you to store your configuration and environment secrets.
 Run `cp 3stones/config/.env.template 3stones/config/.env.dev`.

 2. These next commands will take place with `backend` as your working directory, so run `cd backend`.